Kaosumaru/pureboard/documents/overview.md

 ## Glossary

-`State` - state managed by zustand that has a reducer function which accepts `Action` `Action` - definition of a move that player can do to change the game state
+`State` - state managed by zustand that has a reducer function which accepts

+`Action` - definition of a move that player can do to change the game state